Domain Invariant Representation Learning with Domain Density Transformations: Conclusion

 \section{Conclusion}

 To conclude, in this work we propose a theoretically grounded approach to learn a domain-invariant representation for the domain generalization problem by using domain transformation functions.
-We also provide some insights into domain-invariant representation learning with several theoretical observations.
-We then introduce an implementation for our method in practice with the domain transformations learned by a StarGAN architecture and empirically show that our approach outperforms other domain-invariance-based methods.
+We also provide insights into domain-invariant representation learning with several theoretical observations.
+We then introduce an implementation for our method in practice with the domain transformations learned by a StarGAN architecture and empirically show that our approach outperforms other domain-invariance based methods.
 Our method also achieves competitive results on several datasets when compared to other state-of-the-art models.
+A potential limitation of our method is that we need to train an additional network (StarGAN) to learn to transform data density among domains.
+However, this network is only used during training, and the required computation at test time is still the same as other models.
 In the future, we plan to incorporate our method into meta-learning based and domain-specificity based approaches for improved performance.
 We also plan to extend the domain-invariant representation learning framework to the more challenging scenarios, for example, where domain information is not available (i.e., we have a dataset pooled from multiple source domains but do not know the domain identification of each data instance).